Ï㽶ÊÓƵֱ²¥

 "They want their emergency rooms open and running," Eby said.
 "They want their family doctor and anything less is unacceptable."

-"Well, what a shocking revelation," Milobar said in pointing to those comments.
+"Well, what a shocking revelation," Milobar said.
 "He had to go through an election to figure that out?
 He wasn't taking those concerns seriously.
 For the last two years, we have seen ever-increasing ER closures across B.C."

 Milobar expressed hope for "good-faith conversations" with the B.C.
 Greens who hold the balance of power but also defended promises by party leader John Rustad to take down the B.C.
 NDP at the earliest possible opportunity.